The Flying Saucer Pie Company, Mural and Exploring Mars

 Last Updated on

 The Leeson family and their helpers have been making homemade pies at The Flying Saucer Pie Company for decades!
-They started this bakery business in 1967 solely focusing their efforts on making pies.
+They started this bakery business in 1967, solely focusing their efforts on making pies.
 These made from scratch pies are ready to eat and have no preservatives in them.
-No sugar substitutes are used.
+They do not use sugar substitutes.
 All the ingredients used are of high quality according to their website.

 As you can see from the photos that I took, our visit to this only location in Houston was in July.
 It was hard to get a clear picture of the mural on the side of the building because a steady stream of cars kept pulling in and blocking the view.
 My husband and I had to spend quite some time before being able to snap these photos.

 The people exiting the store were coming out with not only one box filled with their favorite pie but two or more of them at a time.
 I asked one gentleman who was carrying out a stack of 5 boxes if he was a regular shopper.
-He affirmed that he was and had been patronizing The Flying Saucer Pie Company for many years.
-He claimed that the pies were all delicious.
+He affirmed that he was and had been patronizing The Flying Saucer Pie Company for many years and said that the pies are all delicious.

-The day that we were there, I was just interested in taking photos of some of the murals around town.
+On the day that we were there, I was just interested in taking photos of some of the murals around town.
 Had I known at the time that single slices of pies are also available for sale, we might have been tempted to purchase one.
-Being able to purchase a single slice of pie gives us a reason to return!
+Being able to buy a single slice of pie gives us a reason to return!

 Unless we have company over for dinner, there is no justification for my husband and me to polish off an entire pie.
 We would need some willing participants to help us eat one.

 The mural on the side of the building is colorful and amusing.
 While the pies may be “out of this world” the red planet and the little green man depicted on the right side of the mural is suggestive of the planet Mars and an extraterrestrial so often illustrated in comic books or movies of the past.